Neofonie/git-github-training/README.md

 Do whatever you want to do.

-:bangbang: But don't delete the README.md
+:bangbang: But don't delete this README.md file

 ## Git
 * Fetch, Push